• deploy

 local repo="$(get_last_config_key_value repo)"

-directories if they don’t exist already. log running setup
+• Create the releases and a tmp directories if they don’t exist already.

 run "{ test -d $path || exit 1; } && mkdir -p $path/releases $path/tmp" \